Kenguan1/appnotas/README.md

-Hi, this is a Notes App, made usig React
+Hi!
+This is a Notes App, made using React

 Here is the light and dark version, quite intuitive and simple